 Regardless of the fact that some practitioners feel that engaging in green supply chain efforts raises manufacturing costs and hence reduces profit, experts have disproved this claim (Ghosh, 2018).
 Several writers have tried to establish business performance categories attributed to GP.
 Environmental management approaches, according to experts, contribute to improved financial success (Ahmed et al., 2020).
 Habib & Bao (2019) investigated the impact of green buying on business performance.
 They discovered that environmental buying is highly connected to business performance using survey and archival data.
 Jia & Wang (2019) found that enterprises with formal environmental management systems (ISO 14000 certified) have substantial positive correlations with several variables of operational performance.
 Singh & Hong (2020) discovered that GP practises increase both environmental and financial performance.

-eness were classified by Khan, et al. (2019).
+Ecological, fiscal, and organisational effectiveness were classified by Khan, et al. (2019).
+They discovered a substantial correlation between green buying and financial performance.
+Jawaad & Zafar(2020) examined the literature on socially and environmentally responsible procurement (SERP) published between 2000 and 2010 and identified four themes: external environment, internal environment, SERP, and business performance.
+They discovered a consecutive relationship, in which drivers impact SERP, which in turn influences business performance.
+The results of Chan et al. (2012) confirmed the results of prior researchers that GP actions such as green purchasing had a large and favourable influence on company productivity.
+Other research looked into the impact of environmental procurement on four different variables: functional, financial, ecological, and social factors.